 The next steps will be used to define the SQL and Stored Procedure.

-8. Select 'OK' to return to the 'Edit' tab, hit 'Save', and then select the radio button within the 'SQL(s)/Stored Procedure(s)' box
+8. Select 'OK' to return to the 'Edit' tab, hit 'Save', and then select the check box within the 'Scripts' box

 9. In the next screen select 'Add', enter an appropriate name, and then select whether this step is to run a 'SQL' statement, or a 'Stored Procedure'.
 In this first example we will set up a post load SQL command.